-Consult or consent
+Consent conundrum

 Picking a fight with a possible future government "sounds ridiculous", Mr Russell admits - but then, "we live in a very bizarre world".

-Is there room for compromise here?
+Isn't there room for compromise here?

 Both sides say they have already compromised.